 Arthritis leads to inflammation of the hip joint and the breakdown of the cartilage that normally cushions your hip bones.
-The pain gradually gets worse as the arthritis progresses.
+The pain gradually gets worse as arthritis progresses.
 People with arthritis also feel stiffness and have reduced range of motion in the hip.

 Apart from this secondary osteoarthritis due to joint changes caused by any pathology may occur.

 Hip region is commonly injured in adults and less common in children.
 Hip fractures are more common in elderly due to the weakening of the bone due to osteoporosis.

 In children and young adults, substantial trauma is required to break the bone.

 Dislocation of the hip is also a significant injury.

 Intertrochanteric fractures, fractures of pelvis, acetabulum, and neck of femur fractures can cause hip pain.

 Apart from major injuries, sprains and soft tissue injuries also may cause hip paim.

 Bursitis and Tendinitis

 Bursitis is the inflammation of the bursae- small, fluid-filled sacs that protect muscles and tendons is usually due to repetitive activities that overwork.
 There are many bursae around the hip which could get inflamed and cause pain.